apoorvam/algorithms/src/sorting/README.md

 * Best case: N lg N compares
 * Worst case: N^2/2 compares (quadratic)
 * Average case: ~1.39 N lg N

+## 3-way Partitioning

+Quick sort takes quadratic time to sort items with duplicates.
+3-way partition can perform better than that.
+Idea is to partition array into 3 parts such that:
+* Entries between lt and gt are all equal to partition item
+* Entries to left of lt are less than partition item
+* Entries to right of gt are greater than partition item

+If a[lo] is partition item v,

+* a[i] < v, swap v and a[i], increment i and lt
+* a[i] > v, swap a[i] and a[gt], decrement gt
+* a[i] == v, increment i

+### Efficiency

+It is entropy optimal.
+Linear in many cases.